ivanz/ivanz.github.io/_posts/2016-06-07-how-does-typescript-discover-type-declarations-definitions-javascript.md

 ---
-title: "How does TypeScript discover type declarations or definitions? (and some subtle differences)"
+title: "How does TypeScript discover type declarations and definitions for JavaScript code?"
 author: Ivan Zlatev
 layout: post
 categories: